Meals that Heal

-- Meals that Heal groups may include a maximum of four (4) volunteers.
+- Meals that Heal groups may include a maximum of five (5) volunteers.
 Everyone who comes with your group counts toward this total.
-This is a temporary limit during COVID-related restrictions.

-- Meals that Heal volunteers must be at least 18 years old.
-As an increased precaution at this time, children are not currently able to participate.
+- Meals that Heal volunteers must be at least 16 years old.

 - All volunteers must be completely illness/symptom-free (cold, ﬂu, fever, stomach virus, etc.) for at least 14 days prior to volunteering.

 - All volunteers will complete a brief wellness screening upon arrival at the House.
 We also ask volunteers who test positive for or are exposed to COVID-19 within 14 days of their shift refrain from any volunteerism.

 - RMHCCIN no longer requires visitors to be vaccinated or tested for COVID-19.
 Given the vulnerable population of children/families being served, we strongly encourage that all visitors become fully vaccinated before appointed visit and encourage unvaccinated visitors to take a COVID-19 test 2 days prior to their visit to any RMHCCIN location.

 Your group will receive direction from our culinary team to safely prepare, cook and assemble all food in the House kitchen.
 Our culinary team will secure all needed groceries and ingredients in advance of your meal thanks to the donation you made when you completed your registration.

 Our culinary team will review all safety protocols while on site.
 We ask that our volunteers practice proper food safety measures, including frequent handwashing, eliminating cross-contamination/raw foods, wearing hairnets/hair ties, face masks and gloves, etc. Additionally, all refrigerated items should stay chilled as long as possible, and food in the kitchen should always be covered.